habitat-sh/habitat/www/source/tutorials/getting-started-review-source-files.html.md

 ---
-title: Review the client source files
+title: Review the source files
 ---

 # Review the source files